TDICI Full Form-Technology Development and Information Company of India Limited

 TDICI was created with the following objectives:

-Encouraging research and development (R&D) initiatives.
+• Encouraging R&D: To foster research and development initiatives.

-Facilitating commercialization of new technologies.
+• Facilitating Commercialization: Of new technologies.

-Boosting India's information technology and software sector.
+• Boosting IT Sector: To enhance India’s information technology and software industry.

 Role in India's IT and Technology Growth

-By providing risk capital to technology startups, TDICI created a favorable ecosystem for entrepreneurs and small businesses.
+• Encouraging Entrepreneurship: By providing risk capital to technology startups, TDICI created a favorable ecosystem for entrepreneurs and small businesses.

-TDICI financed projects in software development, telecommunications, biotechnology, and engineering, promoting India’s knowledge-based industries.
+• Supporting R&D and Innovation: TDICI financed projects in software development, telecommunications, biotechnology, and engineering, promoting India’s knowledge-based industries.

 Transformation into ICICI Venture